Jtuck92/JetsProject/README.md

 ### Lessons Learned
 This was an enormous project, dwarfing the assignments of previous weeks.
 The ordered minimum viable product took nearly 10 hours to fully implement and test.
-The biggest lessons taken from this excercise were how to organize a program that consists of several different funtions and processes, as well as how to manage the time and energy of the programmer effectivley.
+The biggest lessons taken from this excercise were how to organize a program that consists of several different functions and processes, as well as how to manage the time and energy of the programmer effectivley.